wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 Every rule must have a `rule` parameter that contains the rule ID and an `action` parameter that contains the action to perform.

 Rule IDs can contain alphanumeric characters, dashes, and underscores and should be descriptive and unique within the same port.
-In the example above, the **drop-az-tag** rule is defined with the same identifier for both ports, 2878 and 4242.
+In the example above, the `drop-az-tag` rule is defined with the same identifier for both ports, 2878 and 4242.

-The Wavefront proxy reports a counter metric for every rule that represents the number of times a rule has been successfully applied, and the rule ID becomes part of the proxy metric **~agent.preprocessor.&lt;rule&gt;.count**.
-For example, **~agent.preprocessor.replace-badchars.count**.
-For information on proxy metrics, see Monitoring the Health of a Wavefront Instance.
+The Wavefront proxy reports a counter metric for every rule that represents the number of times a rule has been successfully applied, and the rule ID becomes part of the proxy metric `~agent.preprocessor.<ruleID>.count`.
+For example, `~agent.preprocessor.replace-badchars.count`.
+For information on proxy metrics, see [Monitoring the Health of a Wavefront Instance](wavefront_monitoring).

 ## Regex Notes

 -   Backslashes in regex patterns must be double-escaped.
-For example, to match a dot character ("."), use "\\\\."
+For example, to match a dot character ("."), use `\\.`.
 -   Regex patterns in the `match` parameter are a full match.
-For example, a regex to block the point line that contains "stage" substring is ".\*stage.\*".
+For example, a regex to block the point line that contains `stage` substring is `.*stage.*`.
 -   Regex patterns in the `replaceRegex` rule `search` parameter are a substring match.
 If `search` is "A" and `replace` is "B", all A's are replaced with B's.

 ## Enabling the Preprocessor